eoinhurrell/erinite/README.md

 **WARNING: Erinite is pre-alpha and should be considered experimental**

-**WARNING 2: Erinite is still very eary and does not yet meet the design goals**
+**WARNING 2: Erinite is still very early and does not yet meet the design goals**

 ## Rationale